 The Black Huckleberry has elegant, thin, oval leaves that metamorphize from a translucent green into spectacular reds and purples as fall comes down.
 They have modest, urn-shaped, creamy pink flowers that bloom in the late spring.
 Their bark is yellow-green when young, maturing into a shredded grayish coloration with age.

 They can be grown well under the California Foothill Pine since it does not cast much shade.
 They will also grow well paired with any of the acid loving ferns like The Ostrich Fern or The Spreading Wood Fern.
 For an ornamental companion consider the acid loving Blue Blossom Ceanothus - just make sure that it doesn’t block your Huckleberries' sunshine.

 Environment and Culture

-The Black Huckleberry thrives in moist, conifer-pine dominated forests, as well as alpine and sub-alpine meadows across the Northern USA and Canada.
-When young, they are a favorite snack for deer and need to be protected from browsing.
+The Black Huckleberry can be found in moist, conifer-pine dominated forests, as well as alpine and sub-alpine meadows across the Northern USA and Canada.
+They spread primarily from rhizomes, patches living over one hundred years old.
+When young, however, they are a favorite snack for deer and need to be protected from browsing.
 Once established in a favorable location they are very hardy and drought tolerant.